armishapadariya/web-demo/README.md

 # web-demo
-DSC-GEC using html and css
+DSC-GEC website demo using html and css..